georgesalomon/umarket2/README.md

 - **Student‑only access:** Sign-ups are restricted to `umass.edu` email addresses using a Supabase Before User Created hook.
-- **Authentication:** Users can register and sign in with email and password.
+- **Google authentication:** Students sign in with Supabase Google OAuth (including Google One Tap).
+Tokens are verified by the FastAPI backend.
-- **Item management:** Authenticated users can create, edit and delete marketplace listings.
-Listings include a title, description, price, category and condition.
+- **Listing management:** Authenticated users can create, edit, delete, and toggle availability for their listings while tracking quantity remaining.
 - **Browse listings:** Anyone can view all available items.
-Individual item pages show full details and allow logged‑in users to submit a purchase request.
+Individual pages show full details and, when authenticated, allow students to request a purchase.
-- **Purchase requests:** Buyers can send a request to purchase an item.
-Each request records the buyer, seller and current status.
+- **Purchase workflow:** Buyers record purchases for available items and choose a preferred payment method.
+Quantities decrement automatically and listings are marked sold when inventory reaches zero.

 ## Project structure